LincaMarius/ISAP-1_Schematic/README.md

 ![ Figure 3 ](/Pictures/Figure3.png)

 ### Address Register Schematic
-In the original scheme, the authors used a 4-bit register using the 74LS173 integrated circuit which has a permanently active output.
+In the original schematic, the authors used a 4-bit register using the 74LS173 chip which has a permanently active output.

 Note that the connection of the inputs to the data bus is in reverse order in the original SAP-1 computer schematic, D0 is connected to pin 11, D1 is connected to pin 12, D2 is connected to pin 13 and D4 is connected to pin 14.